-We have audited the accompanying consolidated financial statements of Community Capital Bancshares, Inc. and Subsidiary, which comprise the consolidated balance sheets as of December 31, 2017 and 2016, and the related consolidated statements of operations, other comprehensive income (loss), stockholders' equity and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Community Capital Bancshares, Inc. and Subsidiary, which comprise the consolidated balance sheets as of December 31, 2019 and 2018, and the related consolidated statements of income, other comprehensive income, stockholders' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.